Despite being one of the most beautiful destinations in the world, there are a few things to know before moving to New

 This is one of the many reasons to visit New Zealand, as basically anywhere you go in the country, it’s simply breathtaking!
 I don’t remember visiting one place and thinking that it wasn’t nice!

 The best thing about New Zealand is that beauty is everywhere, but that it’s also quite varied.
 You have amazing mountain ranges, incredible glaciers and beautiful beaches!
 Places to see on the North Island are different to those on the South Island.

 New Zealand is bigger than you think

 This was something that surprised me when I was travelling around New Zealand.
 Looking at the country on a map, New Zealand doesn’t look very big at all.
-However, when it comes to driving around New Zealand, the time in between cities is quite surprising!
+However, when it comes to driving around New Zealand, the time between cities is quite surprising!

 This is especially true if you’re visiting the South Island, which is the same size as the UK!
 Travelling from Christchurch to Dunedin along the East Coast takes 3 hours when it looks relatively close on the map!

 This is worth remembering when you’re travelling around the country, as you’ll have to factor in more time to get around.
 One bonus of the country being bigger than you think is that there’s more to see!

-When I went to New Zealand, I was travelling from England, which is just about as far away as you can get.
+When I went on my New Zealand working holiday visa, I was travelling from England, which is just about as far away as you can get.
 I knew it would take a long time, but I didn’t realise just how much!

 The most surprising part was how far New Zealand is from Australia.
-It took a good 3 hours from Melbourne to Christchurch.
+It took around 3 hours from Melbourne to Christchurch.
 When I flew back to Australia a year later, it took 4 hours from Auckland to Melbourne!

 Sunburn is nearly as bad as Australia!